skip to content

 Photosynthesis is the primary light energy conversion process that underpins life, food security, and carbon/nitrogen/oxygen cycles on Earth.
 The complex chemistry and biophysics occurring within photosynthetic organisms are both inspirational and baffling to scientists of many disciplines, the unravelling of which could have far reaching impact on agricultural and bio-energy technologies in the future.

 Cyanobacteria are one of the oldest and most abundant life forms on Earth (they thrive in the oceans, glaciers and even hot springs!), and are only going to become more abundant with global warming.
-Dinoflagellates are photosynthetic protists that form symbiotic relationships with larger animals, including corals.
-Both play important ecological roles, contributing to the regulation of the oxygen, carbon, nitrogen cycles in the ocean and atmosphere.
-However, much still remain unknown regarding how these cells perform and regulate electron flow to enable complex tasks.
+They are also excellent model organisms for studying photosynthesis.
+It is still poorly understood how these cells perform and regulate electron flow to enable complex tasks.
 For example, how do these cells mitigate light damage and redox stress?
-How do they integrate the actions of competing processes, such as photosynthesis and respiration?
-Why and how do they expel energetic electrons to their environment (also known as exoelectrogenesis)?
-These are some of the questions that we are trying to answer about these microscopic photosynthetic organisms using electrochemistry, synthetic biology and a range of biophysical approaches including fluorescence microscopy and ultra-fast spectroscopy.
+Why and how do they expel energetic electrons to their environment (also known as extracellular electron transfer)?
+These are some of the questions that we are trying to answer using a range of biophysical approaches including fluorescence microscopy, ultra-fast spectroscopy and electrochemistry.

 Related Publications